WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .source}

-This set of commands is actually a script, however it has two main problems.
+This set of commands is actually a script, however, it has two main problems.
-First, there is no indication on which scripting language was written.
+First, there is no indication of which scripting language was written.
 The shell does not know in advance if that was intended to be executed by `sh`, the default shell on the system, that could be or not `bash`.
 For example on Debian-like systems (Like Ubuntu and Linux Mint) sh is actually `dash` which is different from `bash`.
 The second problem is that the file is not executable.
 If you want to execute this you have to execute it like this:

 ~~~
 sh example1
 ~~~
 {: .source}

-We can remediate this two problems by adding one line at the very beginning of the script to indicate which scripting languages the file was written and changing the execution permissions to the file.
+We can remediate these two problems by adding one line at the very beginning of the script to indicate which scripting languages the file was written and changing the execution permissions to the file.
 The file will be like (example2.sh)

 ~~~
 #!/bin/sh